ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

     Space: O(n^2)
     ```

-12. [**Knight Moves**] Given a knight and a pawn on a chess board, write a function to return the total number of ways the knight can travel to get to the pawn's position in exactly `m` moves/steps.
+12. [**Knight Moves II**] Given a knight and a pawn on a chess board, write a function to return the total number of ways the knight can travel to get to the pawn's position in exactly `m` moves/steps.

    ```python
    def knight_moves(n, m, kr, kc, pr, pc, memo={}):